-878 - 2444

-Academy

-No

-Link Academy Trust

-4-11 (there is also Early Years provision from 2)

-Reception intake 15

-Yes

-Yes - if seeking priority for exceptional need

-1 September 2015 to 31 August 2016

-King Edward VI Community College 1

-Yes

-15 November 2019 to 15 January 2020 2

-online at devon.cc/admissionsonline or using a paper

-form at devon.cc/admissions or from the school office

-16 April 2020

-15 May 2020

-from 1 September 2020 for Reception;

-from 1 June 2020 for Years 1 to Year 6.

-1 November 2018 and 4 January 2019

-11 February 2019

-Nicky Dunford, CEO

-Reference in the glossary to limitations on considering applications from outside England was deleted in December 2020 to reflect Department for Education Guidance.
+Barrier of the Education and a substitution 070 0444 Department for Education school number 878 - 2444 What kind of school is this?
+Academy Does this school have a religious character?
+No Who is the Admissions authority?
+Link Academy Trust Age range of children in this school: 4-11 Published Admission Number (PAN): Reception intake 15 Catchment area?
+Yes School Supplementary Information Form (SIF)?
+Yes - if seeking priority for exceptional need Usual birthdate range for Reception children: 1 September 2015 to 31 August 2016 Our children have priority for admission for: King Edward VI Community College 1 Do we ask children to wear a uniform?
+Yes Applications When can parents apply for admission to Reception?
+15 November 2019 to 15 January 2020 2 How can parents apply for admission to Reception? online at devon.cc/admissionsonline or using a paper form at devon.cc/admissions or from the school office When will places be offered for Reception?
+16 April 2020 When should appeals for admissions to Reception be 15 May 2020 submitted?
+When can applications for In-year admission be from 1 September 2020 for Reception; made? from 1 June 2020 for Years 1 to Year 6.
+Policy version Consultation period 1 November 2018 and 4 January 2019 Policy was determined on 11 February 2019 Contact for the admissions authority Nicky Dunford, CEO Amendments - Overeubospinties eritorie